yonis-savary/sharp-php/Docs/data/database.md

 ## Interacting with models

-Sharp philosophy on models is that: your application don't have to dictate how your database schema should look like, it is your application that must adapt itself to your structure
+Sharp philosophy on models is: your application don't have to dictate how your database schema should look like, it is your application that must adapt itself to your structure

 Models in Sharp are very simple; A model is a class that use the [`Sharp\Classes\Data\Model`](../../Classes/Data/Model.php) trait